-▲ Warning: Install an expansion card only in the slot designed to accept it.
+Warning: Before your remove the lid, be sure to turn off your Macintosh.
+Install an expansion card only in the slot designed to accept it.
 Failure to do so could damage the card and your computer.
-NuBus cards fit in any NuBus slot, but a processordirect or memory-cache card is often designed only for a specific Macintosh model. ▲
+NuBus cards fit in any NuBus slot, but a processor-direct or memory-cache card is often designed only for a specific Macintosh model. \triangle